rroehl/EC2StartStopInstances/README.md

 The product will allow the scheduling of the starting and stopping EC2 instances.
 The repo contains a Java Lambda function and CloudFormation JSON scripts to configure the Lambda function and schedule the starting and stopping of EC2 instances.

-The LambdaFunctionHandler class has five inputed parameters that are passed to it from the AWS scheduled event via the RequestClass:
+The LambdaFunctionHandler class has five inputted parameters that are passed to it from the AWS scheduled event via the RequestClass:
-    a.)instance - The instance ID to which the action will be applied ("i-004aa8aetd9736e2e"). b.)region - The AWS region in which it is installed ("us-east-2"). c.) action - Either "Stop" or "Start" action applied to the instance. d.) timewaitseconds - The time in seconds between the action being applied to the instance and when the instance is tested to ensure that action is accomplished ( -- optional). e.) topicarn - The SNS ARN topic to which the notification is sent in the event the action is not accomplished in the defined period ("arn:aws:sns:us-east-2:638158650817:EmailTopic" -- optional).
+    a.) instance - The instance ID to which the action will be applied ("i-004aa8aetd9736e2e"). b.) region - The AWS region in which it is installed ("us-east-2"). c.) action - Either "Stop" or "Start" action applied to the instance. d.) timewaitseconds - The time in seconds between the action being applied to the instance and when the instance is tested to ensure that action is accomplished ( -- optional). e.) topicarn - The SNS ARN topic to which the notification is sent in the event the action is not accomplished in the defined period ("arn:aws:sns:us-east-2:638158650817:EmailTopic" -- optional).